To cookie settings Main content Main navigation

 Want to know more?
 Contact Professor Marike Hettinga via +31 88 469 7762 (phone) or email(opens in new tab).

-The living environment of children has changed rapidly in recent years with all kinds of new media and technologies.
-As a result, many parents and professional co-educators have all kinds of questions.
-When are media good or bad and what is the best way to support them as educators?
-And as a professional, how can you optimally support children or parents with questions about the media?
-The Professorship of Youth & Media, together with professional practice, looks for possible answers to such topical issues.
+The living environment of children has changed rapidly in recent years due to all kinds of new media and technologies.
+As a result, many parents and professional co-educators have all kinds of concerns.
+When is media good or bad, and how can you best monitor this as an educator?
+And what is the best way for a professional to support children or parents with questions about media?
+Our Youth & Media research group, together with practitioners, searches for possible answers to such topical questions.
+As such, we want to contribute to a healthy, safe and conscious use of media by children and youth.
+Our research group mainly aims at vulnerable situations like youth with intellectual disabilities or families with special needs.

 Want to know more?
 Click here for our page about Polymer Engineering or mail us(opens in new tab).